 "I don't quite know how to be a proper frontman, but working with him has helped me start to find my voice."

 Backed by a band with that kind of range, anything goes stylistically.
 "Some of our songs are more atmospheric, while some are stripped-down boot-stompin' whiskey-drinkin' good times.
 We all wanted to try something new and exciting.
-We're all dreamers for sure."
+We're all dreamers for sure."music

 Scott Mervis: firstname.lastname@example.org; Twitter: @scottmervis_pg